bbauska/Anti-Project2025/anti.md

 treating this ‘illness.’
-The FDA is statutorily charged with guaranteeing the safety and efficacy of drugs and therefore should withdraw this drug that is proven to be dangerous to women and by definition fatally unsafe for unborn children.”[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]
+The FDA is statutorily charged with guaranteeing the safety and efficacy of drugs and therefore should withdraw this drug that is proven to be dangerous to women and by definition fatally unsafe for unborn children.”[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]</p>

-Project 2025 ignores FDA’s decision to lift medically unnecessary restrictions on medication abortion that made it more accessible.
+<p>Project 2025 ignores FDA’s decision to lift medically unnecessary restrictions on medication
+abortion that made it more accessible.
 “Mail-Order Abortions.
 Allowing mail-order abortions is a gift to the abortion industry that allows it to expand far beyond brick-and-mortar clinics and into pro-life states that are trying to protect women, girls, and unborn children from abortion.
 The FDA should therefore: l